We’ve selected the 10 best air heat pumps in three performance categories to give you the information needed to make your buying decision.

 Here are the unit performance, features, and cost details.
 Sizes start at either 1.5 or 2.0 tons depending on the model.
 The largest units for all models in the list are 5 tons, or approximately 60,000 BTUs.

-As discussed later on this page, many brands are identical.
-In the reviews, we mention the identical units.
-Knowing, for example, that the Trane XL16i and American Standard Silver 16 heat pumps are identical allows you to choose between your local Trane and American Standard certified dealers and choose the installer you believe is a better choice based on local reviews, experience, and cost.
+As discussed later in this guide, many heat pump brands are identical.
+In the reviews section, we mention the identical units.
+Knowing, for example, that the Trane XL16i and American Standard Silver 16 heat pumps are identical, allows you to choose between your local Trane and American Standard certified dealers and choose the installer you believe is a better choice based on local reviews, experience, and system cost.

 Top Single Stage Heat Pumps, 14-18+ SEER